13 Traits of an emotionally draining person

 6. They don’t admit their faults

-Their lack of self-awareness makes them incapable of taking responsibility for their own role in conflicts.
+Their lack of self-awareness makes them incapable of taking responsibility for their role in conflicts.
 Also, when you admit your mistakes and apologize, a conflict can come to a screeching halt.
 They don’t want that.
 They want to drag on conflicts because they thrive on them.

 7. They have a victim mentality